skip to content

 00:39:30 - Anthony Campolo

-This is Commander.
-Right here, this is kind of the closest thing to docs.
-If you want to see everything the CLI does — it's very readable.
-We've got a --video flag to process a single YouTube video, a --playlist flag if you have a playlist of YouTube videos, --urls if you want to pick a bunch of YouTube videos and put them in a file and run it on that, and then --rss which will feed an RSS feed.
-Then the model flag lets you select different size models.
-At the end there it says "large" — so that's the default.
-That's why when we first ran the command, it broke: you didn't build the large model and it tried to run that because we didn't give it a flag.
-Then we have two flags for LLMs, one for ChatGPT and one for Claude, and then two flags for the transcription services.
-We haven't done that step yet, but that was the next thing we're going to show once we explain some of this code.
+So this is, this is Commander.
+And right here, this is kind of like the closest thing to like, just a docs if you want to see everything the CLI does.
+That's actually, it's very readable.
+So we've got a video flag.
+This I kind of walk through some of this already, to process a single YouTube video.
+A playlist flag if you want, if you have a playlist of YouTube videos.
+URLs if you want to just pick a bunch of YouTube videos just from the ether and put them in a file and just run it on that.
+And then RSS, which will feed an RSS feed.
+Then the, the model flag lets you select different size models.
+And you see at the end there it says large, so that's a default.
+So that's why when we first ran the command it broke, because you didn't build the large model and it tried to run that because we didn't give it a flag.
+So that's really important.
+And then we have two flags for LLMs, one for ChatGPT, one for Claude, and then two flags for transcription ones.
+We haven't done that step yet, but that was the next thing we're gonna show once we explain some of this code.

 00:40:29 - Nick Taylor

-Oh, hey, Fuzzy Bear is in the chat.
-How you doing?
-Fuzzy?
+Yeah.
+Oh, hey, Fuzzy Bear, is in the chat.
+How you doing, Fuzzy Bear?

 00:40:33 - Anthony Campolo

-Fuzz Bear has heard me talk about this a bunch.
-He's been watching my weekly streams with Monarch as I've been building this out.
-So he knows all about this project.
+Fuzzy Bear has heard me talk about this a bunch.
+He's been watching my weekly streams I've been doing with, with Monarch as I've been building this out, actually.
+So he, he knows all about this project.
+Cool, cool.

-Cool.
-I was going to say — when we ran into that error, I know you knew what the error was right away, but I wonder if you could improve it so that before you run, it says, "Oh, you haven't compiled."
-Well, I guess maybe because you're going to productize this, it might not matter as much.
+I was gonna say one thing I was thinking about, cuz when we ran into that error, I know, I know you knew what the error was right away, but I wonder if you could improve it.
+So like, you know, before you run, like, oh, you haven't compiled.
+Well, I guess maybe cuz you're gonna productize this, it might not be necessary.

-Yeah, there's a lot of error handling that could be done.
-There are a lot of ways to make this nicer, and this is why I'm sharing this with people and trying to get other eyes to help QA it.
-I've been building out this whole thing just with ChatGPT actually, because I'd never built a big Node scripting project.
+There's gonna be a lot of, yeah, there's a lot of error handling that can be, could be done.
+There's a lot of ways to make this a lot nicer.
+And those are, this is why I'm sharing this with people and trying to get some, some other eyes to help QA it.
+Cause, yeah, like I'm, I've been building out this whole thing just with ChatGPT actually, because I'd never built like a big-ass Node scripting project.
 I've never even used Commander before.
-I'm learning a lot as I'm going, and error handling is something I'm always coming back to and trying to improve.
+So, okay.
+I'm learning a lot as I'm, as I'm going and error handling is something that I'm always kind of coming back to and trying to improve.

 00:41:32 - Nick Taylor